tree RESEARCH TEAM

 The methods and techniques that our volunteers and interns learn and implement under the leadership and supervision of our tree research coordinators, include botanical plot set-up; diametre breast height (DBH) measurements of trees; tree species identification; tagging trees with numbered aluminium tags; and tree height calculation.
-Data analysis and visualisation programs that we use and teach, include R, SPSS, Estimates, and QGIS.
+Data analysis and visualisation programs that we use include R, SPSS, Estimates, and QGIS.
 Each field site requires 30-60 tree plots (each 10 x 50 m or 0.05 ha).
-Each week, sampling is undertaken Monday to midday on Saturday, after which team members are free to relax and explore the local area.
-Click here for more details about this program.

 The gloom at the base of a giant Fig tree, festooned with lianas.